 GIDDAY & WELCOME!

 The American Civil War Round Table of Queensland (ACWRTQ) began in 1998.
 There was just one such club then, the American Civil War Round Table of Australia (ACWRTA), founded in May 1972 and based in Melbourne, Victoria but with an Australia-wide membership.
 In June 1998, four ACWRTA members living in Brisbane held a meeting in the History Department of the University of Queensland, St. Lucia.
 They formed the ACWRTA (Queensland Chapter).
 In August, the club started a newsletter Rebel and Yankee News.

 A Civil War seminar at the University of Queensland, a BBQ picnic at Mt Coot-tha, a black powder rifle shoot at the Ripley Range, Ipswich and stalls at local Gun Shows attracted new members during 1998-2000.
 In 1999, the club met in a small basement room of the Coorparoo Returned Service League (RSL) Club.
-The Coorparoo RSL has remained the ACWRTQ meeting venue until The Pandemic forced a relocation to the Gold Coast Rifle Clubhouse at the Belmont Shooting Range.
+The Coorparoo RSL remained the ACWRTQ meeting venue until The Pandemic forced a relocation to the Gold Coast Rifle Clubhouse at the Belmont Shooting Range.
 In October 2000, there were enough members for the club to become a separate, incorporated body under state law.
 It was renamed the American Civil War Round Table of Queensland Inc and after 9 issues, Rebel and Yankee News was renamed the American Civil War Round Table of Qld Newsletter.
 Rhonda O’Dwyer was elected the first president of the ACWRTQ.